AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 ## Interactions, Retries and Timeouts

-The `interaction_id` is a unique identifier to track of the interaction as it evolves over time.
-If you do not need to respond to the user, return a 200 status code, and you're done.
-While optional, we recommend including information about the result of the action, like a success message or error alert.
-Custom actions support message callbacks.Frame.io expects a response in less than 10 seconds, and attempts to retry up to 5 times while waiting for a successful response.
-Ideally the response is immediate and asynchronous actions occur after a trigger via a Custom Action.
+The `interaction_id` is a unique identifier to track an Action's execution as it evolves over time.
+The ID persists throughout any sequence of an Action, including callback forms.
+If a response to the User is not required, simply return a 200 status code and the interaction is done.
+We recommend including information about the result of the interaction, such as a success (displayed in the UI as a toast) or error (dismissable modal) message.

+Actions support message callbacks.
+Frame.io expects a response in less than 10 seconds and attempts to retry up to 5 times while waiting for a successful response.
+Ideally the response is immediate and asynchronous operations occur after an Action is executed.

 ## Create a Message Callback